The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 It's also a bit much, especially if you've spent six days adjusting to quieter rhythms.
 Tenma, a few train stops north, gives you different options: smaller bars, more locals, less spectacle.
 It's the best bet for Japanese BBQ (yakiniku) or yakitori without navigating dense crowds.
 Both areas work for your final evening.
 Dotonbori gives you a visual sendoff you'll remember; Tenma lets you sit quietly and reflect on the week.

 I usually choose Tenma.
-There's a yakitori place near Tenma Station where the chef knows my order before I say anything (grilled chicken thigh, green onion, one beer).
+There’s a yakitori place near Tenma Station that I always associate with Osaka, quick, warm, no fuss, and perfect for a final night.
 That familiarity, that sense of neighborhood rhythm, is what I value about Osaka.
 The city welcomes you without demanding anything in return.

 End Your Journey with Panoramic Views of Osaka’s Skyline at Sunset